 Visit Mount Keira Summit Park

 Located at the top of the Illawarra escarpment, Mount Keira Summit Park offers jaw-dropping views of the Wollongong region.
-A natural annex to the Wollongong Botanic Garden, the park contains many important plant species of the Illawarra region.
+A natural annex to the Wollongong Botanic Garden, the park contains many important plant species of the Illawarra region and is a must visit on your list of things to do in Wollongong.

 On your next visit, take a short 15 minute walk along the edge of the escarpment to enjoy views of the Wollongong CBD, Royal National Park, Port Kembla, Five Islands and Lake Illawarra.